Chia-Network/chiapos/documents/proof_of_space.md

 Why the numbers $3k$ and $2k$?
 Let's say we truncated the sizes to $k$ instead of $3k$ for $C_6$.
-This would enable us to evaluate $f_6$ for any input, by storing all the inputs, with storage of $2k$ per entry (which can be further compressed).
+This would enable us to evaluate $f_6$ for any input by storing all the inputs with storage of $2k$ per entry (which can be further compressed).
 This is sufficient to initiate a Hellman attack, which makes inversion of $f_6$ cheap.
 By increasing this number to $3k$, the storage required to Hellman attack $f_6$ by storing the inputs is $6k$, much larger than the honest protocol's $k$ bits for $Table_6$ and $k$ bits for $Table_7$.
-$2k$ and $3k$ are chose are convervative numbers, ensuring that performing time space tradeoffs is much more expensive than honest storage, for later tables.
+$2k$ and $3k$ as chosen are conservative numbers, ensuring that performing time space tradeoffs is much more expensive than honest storage for later tables.

 ### Inlining Islands